sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

     tensorflow / others: It is not supported yet and can be supported indirectly through onnx.

-  1.2 An error occurs when model transform.py is executed
+  1.2 An error occurs when model_transform is executed

-    ``model_transform.py`` This script convert the onnx,caffe model into the fp32 mlir.
+    ``model_transform`` This command convert the onnx,caffe model into the fp32 mlir.
 The high probability of error here is that there are unsupported operators or incompatible operator attributes, which can be fed back to the tpu team to solve.

-  1.3 An error occurs when model deploy.py is executed
+  1.3 An error occurs when model_deploy is executed

-    ``model_deploy.py`` This script quantizes fp32 mlir to int8/bf16mlir, and then converts int8/bf16mlir to cvimodel.
+    ``model_deploy`` This command quantizes fp32 mlir to int8/bf16mlir, and then converts int8/bf16mlir to cvimodel.
     In the process of conversion, two similarity comparisons will be involved: one is the quantitative comparison between fp32 mlir and int8/bf16mlir, and the other is the similarity comparison between int8/bf16mlir and the final converted cvimodel.
 If the similarity comparison fails, the following err will occur:

     .. figure:: ../assets/compare_failed.png